-The default local access command string is set to dial all the digits needed to access the customer's system and place it in PC Access mode.
+The default local access command string is set to dial all the digits needed to access your system and place it in PC Access mode.
 The default security code is set to 1111.
-This must be changed to the appropriate security code for the customer's system.
+This must be changed to the appropriate security code for your system.